-- Focuses on teaching each client the skills necessary to move to action and make lasting life changes - ☐ It is delivered in the client's home - Takes a team-based approach, involving PEARLS counselors and supervisor or program manager - Aims to improve quality of life as well as reduce depressive symptoms, and - ☐ It is well-suited for individuals with chronic illness
+- a.
+Focuses on teaching each client the skills necessary to move to action and make lasting life changes. - b.
+Is delivered in the client's home. - c.
+Takes a team-based approach, involving PEARLS counselors and supervisor or program manager. - d.
+Aims to improve quality of life as well as reduce depressive symptoms. - e.
+Is well-suited for individuals with chronic illness.

-During six to eight in-home sessions that take place in the client's home and focus on brief behavioral techniques, PEARLS Program counselors empower individuals to take action and to make lasting changes so that they can lead more active and rewarding lives.
+The length of treatment is 6-8 sessions that take place in the client's home and focus on brief behavioral techniques.
+PEARLS Program counselors empower individuals to take action and to make lasting changes so that they can lead more active and rewarding lives.